-Pronounced as 'water,' Watir is an excellent open-source automation testing tool for web apps.
+Pronounced as 'water,' Watir is an excellent open-source automated software testing tool for web apps.
 Released in 2005, it has a rich set of APIs to assist testers with browser interaction, locating page elements, headless testing, working with alerts, and so on.

 Watir supports the Internet Explorer on Windows, and Firefox and Opera after combining with WebDriver.
 Even though it uses Ruby as the scripting language, one can automate web apps developed in any language using Watir.